 Two drastic steps you can take…

 1. Fraud alert – As Debt.com has reported before, “Think of fraud alerts as the yellow light on a traffic signal.
-They tell credit agencies to pay extra attention to information requests about you, and can slow down the process of getting a job, loan, credit card or mortgage.
+They tell credit agencies to pay extra attention to information requests about you and can slow down the process of getting a job, loan, credit card or mortgage.
 They’re free, easy to apply for, last 90 days, and can be renewed.”

 2. Credit freeze – If fraud alerts are yellow lights, these are red ones.
 A freeze prevents the credit bureaus from giving out your information unless you give written permission.
 So if hackers have some of your data, they can’t use it to request more.

-Credit freezes aren’t always free, and rules vary state to state.
+Credit freezes aren’t always free, and rules vary from state to state.
 Check this list of credit freeze rules for your state.

 So you have to contact Equifax, which got hacked itself, to set up either an alert or a freeze.
 In a final irony, Equifax has set up this website – https://www.equifaxsecurity2017.com – that allows you “to enroll in complimentary identity theft protection and credit file monitoring.”

-If you’re weary of putting your trust in the same company that couldn’t monitor its own records, you may want to consider trusted alternatives that specialize in protecting identity.
+If you’re wary of putting your trust in the same company that couldn’t monitor its own records, you may want to consider trusted alternatives that specialize in protecting identity.
 For example, LifeLock is currently offering a 10% discount in addition to a 30 day trial on their Identity Protection products.